 Fuelling your body for racing can be confusing at the best of times.
-Throw 3 different disciplines into one race and you can have a real challenge on your hands.
-Here are a few practical tips from our co-founder and sports nutritionist Marewa Sutherland to tackle any distance of endurance triathlon like a pro.
+Throw 3 different disciplines into one race and you have a real challenge on your hands.
+Here are a few practical tips from our co-founder and sports nutritionist, Marewa Sutherland, to tackle any distance of endurance triathlon like a pro.

 - Start hydrated and limit dehydration by replacing lost fluids

 - Avoid stomach discomfort by choosing foods and fluids carefully

 Obviously, swimming isn’t the most convenient time to take food onboard (or intentionally drink) so the pre-race meal is super important for topping up your fuel supply for the day.
 To ensure plenty of time for digestion this should be eaten 2-4 hours before the start gun sounds (worth setting the alarm for even if you go back to sleep after).
 When it comes to food options you need to think easy-to-eat comfort food that is high in carbohydrates such as cereal, porridge, honey or jam on toast.
 If you really struggle to eat on race day opt for a liquid meal replacement to ensure you are getting something onboard.

 How much do you need to eat?
 Generally, the closer you leave your main meal to race time the smaller it should be to avoid stomach upsets.
 Where possible, have another snack handy for around one-hour prior to start time (banana, muesli bar or liquid meal replacement) and you get extra points for topping up blood sugar levels 15 min before go time.